Find Trade Colleges

 Learn more about these popular schools with online programs:

-Our analysis found University of Missouri - Columbia to be the most popular school for trade school students who want to pursue a bachelor’s degree in Missouri.
-Columbia, Missouri is the setting for this large institution of higher learning.
-The public school handed out bachelor’s degrees to 5,092 students in 2021-2022.
+Our 2023 rankings named University of Missouri - Columbia the most popular school in Missouri for trade school students working on their bachelor’s degree.
+Located in Columbia, Missouri, the large public school handed out 5,092 bachelor’s degree awards in 2021-2022.

-You’ll be in good company if you decide to attend Southeast Missouri State University.
-It ranked #2 on our 2023 Most Popular Online Bachelor’s Degree Trade Schools in Missouri list.
-Southeast Missouri State University is located in Cape Girardeau, Missouri and has a medium-sized student population.
-In 2021-2022, this school awarded 1,629 bachelor’s degrees to qualified students.
+You’ll be in good company if you attend Southeast Missouri State University.
+The school came in at #2 on this year’s Most Popular Online Bachelor’s Degree Trade Schools in Missouri list.
+Southeast Missouri State University is a medium-sized public school situated in Cape Girardeau, Missouri.
+It awarded 1,629 bachelor’s degrees in 2021-2022.

 To give an idea of how popular online courses are at the school, 58% of undergraduates took at least one course online in 2020-2021.